awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

 ## Lambda@Edge Function Validation Errors<a name="http-502-bad-gateway-lambda-function-invalid"></a>

 If you’re using Lambda@Edge, an HTTP 502 status code can indicate that your Lambda function response was incorrectly formed or included invalid content\.
-For more information about troubleshooting Lambda@Edge errors, see [Testing and Debugging Lambda@Edge Functions](lambda-edge-testing-debugging.md)\.
+For more information about troubleshooting Lambda@Edge errors, see [Testing and debugging Lambda@Edge functions](lambda-edge-testing-debugging.md)\.